AlexandrosAnastassiadis/Security-in-Remote-Healthcare-Project-/README.md

 # Summary & Conclusion #

-This project successfully demonstrates how layered security—such as RBAC, VPN tunneling, MFA, segmentation, phishing awareness, and system monitoring—can significantly strengthen the cybersecurity posture of remote healthcare environments.
+This project successfully demonstrates how layered security such as RBAC, VPN tunneling, MFA, segmentation, phishing awareness, and system monitoring can significantly strengthen the cybersecurity posture of remote healthcare environments.
 Even with limited tools, the practical simulations show how essential these defenses are in protecting healthcare infrastructures from modern cyber threats.